-Rocky Mount is an adorable mill town in the heart of Eastern North Carolina, just off of I-95.
-A perfect compliment to the rustic brick buildings and charming downtown is all the delicious restaurants in Rocky Mount.
+Rocky Mount is an adorable mill town in the heart of Eastern North Carolina, just off I-95.
+A perfect compliment to the fun things to do here is all the delicious restaurants in Rocky Mount.

-We’ve come away impressed after digging into all the great places to eat here and want to share some of our favorites with you.
+After digging into all the great places to eat here, we’ve come away impressed and want to share some of our favorites with you.
 This guide covers where to eat in Rocky Mount, including casual coffee, elevated Southern cuisine, and hometown eats.

 If you’re looking for specific restaurants, here’s how we’ve organized things:

 - More Restaurants in Rocky Mount (and Elsewhere in Nash County)

 We’ve also broken down whether these places to eat serve, breakfast, lunch, brunch, and/or dinner.
 Enjoy!